aws-samples/shopfloor-connectivity/docs/README.md

 ## Extensibility

-SFC can extended with additional protocol and target adapters.
+SFC can be extended with additional protocol and target adapters.
 New adapters can be implemented and added without modifications to the SFC Core software.
 Using the infrastructure (JVM) code which is part of the framework, which reduces the effort to implement new adapters and allows developers to focus on just the protocol or target specific logic.
 Adapters can be implemented using a JVM language, or if due to the availability of protocol libraries or other technical reasons this is not possible, alternative languages and runtimes can be used.
 JVM based adapters can run either in-process with the SFC Core or as separate services in their own process.
 Adapters which are not JVM based implementations can only run in their own process.

 It is also possible to build and configure the following extensions to the SFC Core: